U Sports: Athletic funding and eligibility

 The U Sports member institutions offer athletic scholarships known as Athletic Financial Awards (AFA); subject to minimum academic requirements.
 The AFA's are capped and may not exceed the value of the tuition and compulsory fees for the student-athlete.
 Universities also may provide additional non-athletic awards including academic scholarships and needs-based grants for athletes in addition to this cap, provided the additional awards do not include athletic criteria.
 In 2008–09 one in two U Sports athletes was receiving an athletic scholarship.

 Increasingly, U Sports schools are offering booster-support programs, where alumni, parents and/or corporations can donate money to a targeted fund especially designed to off-set a student-athlete's tuition and living costs.
 The University of Windsor has an Adopt-A-Lancer program, for example.
 U Sports has no regulations regarding how much each school can provide to teams through private support.
 The Université Laval's Rouge et Or football team, winner of seven of the last 12 Vanier Cups, is so successful with fund raising that the team trains in Florida during the spring.

 Canadian Hockey League teams offer financial support for their graduates – who attend school within two years of playing major junior – who choose to play for a U Sports school after graduating from major junior hockey based on a model where the league will give scholarships commensurate with the seasons they played in the CHL.

 Beginning with the 2024–25 season, students could receive athletic scholarships regardless of the grades they received in their final year of high school or CEGEP.
 U Sports institutions also became required to give at least 45% of their athletic scholarship units to both athletes on men's teams and athletes on women's teams.

 Sponsored sports

-Sports sanctioned include the following: basketball, cross country, curling, field hockey (women), football (men), ice hockey, rugby union (women), soccer, swimming, track and field, volleyball, and wrestling.
+U Sports currently awards 23 national championship sports.
+Sports sanctioned include the following: basketball, cross country, curling, fencing, field hockey (women), football (men), golf, ice hockey, rugby union (women), soccer, swimming, track and field, volleyball, and wrestling.
+Tennis became the first Pilot Sport in U Sports history, commencing play in 2024 and operating in partnership with Tennis Canada.
+In the 2027–28 season, women's flag football will be added as a Pilot Sport and bring the total number of national championships awarded to 24.